cvap-toolbox/papertemplate/experiments.md

 # Experiments
-In evaluating our approach, we want to verify the following:

-* How our method performs compared to k-NN
-* That the ordering of the nearest neighbors is reasonable
-* That the features that LMCA picks out as important for an affordance resonates with what could be expected for the affordance.
-This would mean that the robot has actually grounded semantic meaning in its sensory input.
-* That the correlations described by $M$ resonates with what could be expected for the affordance.

-In addition we are interested in investigating the similarity between affordances by comparing distances between the covariance matrices, $M$, for the different affordances.
-Similar affordances should be close and be a good initial guess for learning a new affordance.

-Finally we are interested in mapping local features to the parts of the objects.
-For an example, for hangable objects we would like our metric to discover the "hook" part of object.
-This will let the robot detect salient parts of the object and reflect on how that part can be used.

 ## Data Collection
-We perform the collection of the object data using a Kinect camera with objects placed on a flat surface in front of the robot.
-The robot observes and segments out the object and records features over the object.
-Each object is associated with with a $D$-dimensional binary vector encoding the affordances.
+We perform the collection of object data using a Kinect camera with objects placed on a flat surface in front of the robot.
+The robot observes and segments out the object and then records features over it.
+Each object is associated with a binary label indicating if it affords an action or not.
+In addition the robot might be provided with a k-NN ordering for each of the objects in the demonstrated set, where $k$ can vary for each object and $k=1,2,3..$.

 ## Learning the Distance Metric
 We preprocess the non-histogram features by centering and scaling to unit variance.
-To evaluate the learning we run the penalized LMCA, non-penalized LMCA, LMNN and k-NN a 100 times for $5$ neighbors, using random splits of the collected data with a ratio of 70% training and 30% test data.
-We also make sure that each split contains at least 25% positive and negative examples.
-The reason for this lies in the formulation of LMNN that allows instances some slack in fulfilling the optimization constraints.
-The gradient descent optimization is thus prone to allowing the smaller class to violate the constraints while optimizing for the bigger class.
-If the positive example’s relevant features have been erased the invariant features becomes hard to detect.
+To evaluate the learning we run the optimization a 100 times using random splits of the collected data with a ratio of $70/30$ training-test data.
+The biggest drawback of the LMCA algorithm is that the parameter learning is done by cross-validation.
+Due to the non-convexity and small data point to parameter ratio the LMCA is quite sensitive to initialization and overfits easily.
+Cross-validation thus is best done using leave-one-out which is quite costly even though we use a constraint activation similar to \cite{Weinberger:2009to} to reduce computation.

-As can be seen in Figure \ref{fig:knnvslmnn} penalized LMNN is superior to k-NN performing better, roughly by 3-7% for all grasps classes.
-The curves for the class agreement as a function of the nearest neighbor in Figure \ref{fig:knnvslmnn_distance}, are also consistent for the LMNN while k-NN declines quite rapidly as the order increases.
-Further on, k-NN has much more variance.

-## Affordance Invariant Features and Feature Correlations
-Feature selection in our context means that the LMNN diagonal have low to zero values for irrelevant features and high for relevant.
-One way of analyzing the selection is to look at the magnitude value of the column vectors of $L$ and standard deviation across the 100 runs.

-## Salient Point Illustrations

-## Affordance Metrics Distances
+A less expensive approach is to keep track of the ratio between the two error terms and the k-NN leave-one-out error on the training dataset.
+A high ratio and zero leave-one-out error almost always indicates overfitting.
+As for the $\beta$ parameter we can again think of the analogy between $D$ regression functions, since we have standardized the dataset a good initial guess is $\beta=D$.